The constraint tensor for null hypersurfaces

 \subsection{Constraint tensor on a transverse submanifold $S$}

-Let us now assume Setup \ref{setup} and analyze the case when we have selected a codimension one submanifold $S$ of $\N$ to which $n$ is everywhere transverse.
-In particular, all results from subsection \ref{seclevicivitaonS} can be applied.
-Our main aim is to derive an explicit expression for the pull-back to $S$ of the constraint tensor, i.e.\ $\psi^{\star}\mathcal{R}$, in terms of the Ricci tensor of the Levi-Civita connection $\nabla^h$ (see Section \ref{seclevicivitaonS}).
-In the context of the characteristic problem in General Relativity studied in \cite{Mars2023first}, \cite{mars2023covariant} the constraint tensor evaluated on non-degenerate submanifolds has played a relevant role.
-The analysis there, however, was different to the present one in several respects.
-Firstly, instead of Lie derivatives along $n$, a different evolution operator was used.
-Secondly, and more importantly, the expressions we find here are fully explicit in the tensor $\bY$.
-This is very relevant in many situation, e.g. to integrate the vacuum constraint equations or to study spacetime matchings and, in particular, the thin shells they produce.
-Last, but no least, the expressions here are completely general, while in \cite{Mars2023first}, \cite{mars2023covariant} a specific gauge was chosen from the outset.
+Let us now assume Setup \ref{setup} and analyze the case when we have selected a codimension-one submanifold $S$ of $\N$ to which $n$ is everywhere transverse.\ In particular, all results from Section \ref{seclevicivitaonS} can be applied.\ Our main aim is to derive an explicit expression for the pull-back to $S$ of the constraint tensor, i.e.\ $\psi^{\star}\mathcal{R}$, in terms of the Ricci tensor of the Levi-Civita connection $\nabla^h$ (see Section \ref{seclevicivitaonS}).\ In the context of the characteristic problem in General Relativity studied in \cite{mars2023covariant, Mars2023first}, the constraint tensor evaluated on non-degenerate submanifolds has played a relevant role.\ The analysis there, as already mentioned, is different to the present one in several respects.\ Firstly, instead of Lie derivatives along $n$, a different evolution operator was used.\ Secondly, and more importantly, the expressions we find here are fully explicit in the tensor $\bY$.\ Last, but no least, our identities are completely general, while in \cite{mars2023covariant, Mars2023first} a specific gauge was chosen from the outset.